Sharp panel plant gets lifeline with big orders

 Sharp also said it may dispose of cross-holdings and accounts receivable, but has yet to give specifics on any sales.

-Sharp holds around $500 million marketable securities including stakes in medical equipment maker Olympus Corp, flash memory chip maker Toshiba, audio-visual equipment maker Pioneer Corp and unlisted Eliiy Power Co, a lithium-ion battery joint venture. ($1 = 78.3800 Japanese yen)
+Sharp holds around $500 million marketable securities including stakes in medical equipment maker Olympus Corp (7733.T), flash memory chip maker Toshiba (6502.T), audio-visual equipment maker Pioneer Corp (6773.T) and unlisted Eliiy Power Co, a lithium-ion battery joint venture. ($1 = 78.3800 Japanese yen)

 (Editing by Edwina Gibbs)